evenorog/undo/README.md

 [![Crates.io](https://img.shields.io/crates/v/undo.svg)](https://crates.io/crates/undo)
 [![Docs](https://docs.rs/undo/badge.svg)](https://docs.rs/undo)

-It is an implementation of the [command pattern](https://en.wikipedia.org/wiki/Command_pattern), where all modifications are done by creating objects that applies the modifications.
+> It is an implementation of the [command pattern](https://en.wikipedia.org/wiki/Command_pattern),
+> where all edits are done by creating objects that applies the modifications.
-All objects knows how to undo the changes it applies, and by using the provided data structures it is easy to undo and redo edits made to a target.
+> All objects knows how to undo the changes it applies, and by using the provided data
+> structures it is easy to undo and redo edits made to a target.

+See the [documentation](https://docs.rs/undo) and [examples](https://github.com/evenorog/undo/tree/master/examples) for more information.

 ## Examples